kingcu/blog.ridewithgps.com/_posts/2013-04-02-Screencast-Generating-Cue-Sheet.markdown

  5. Grab and Snap the route back into place between Control Points.
 Cues will be generated for the section being 'snapped' to the road.
  7. Save

- Notes: If pay close attention to where the route wonders of the road when snapping the route back into place.
-The more you zoom in the more control you'll have, and as always be careful to not click on intersections.
+ Tips: The more you zoom in the more control you'll have, and as always be careful to not click on intersections.

 We invite you to comment below regarding *{{ page.title }}*.